ddprrt/ddprrt.github.io/pages/details.md

 ## Image

 Here's an image you can use.
-If you need a high resolution image, you can find one in [800x800px resolution here](https://drive.google.com/open?id=0B0r5SsyehojocXFlZGJNeG9YaDQ)
+If you need a high resolution image, you can find one in [800x800px here](https://drive.google.com/open?id=0B0r5SsyehojocXFlZGJNeG9YaDQ)

 ![That's me](/wp-content/uploads/stefan.jpg)